shantoroy/shantoroy.github.io/_posts/2022-11-07-mitre-attack-threat-intelligence-detection-hunting-resources.md

 toc: false
 toc_label: "Table of Contents"
 toc_icon: "heart"
 excerpt: "MITRE ATT&CK is an essential tool for any organization who are concerned about cybersecurity, especially threat intelligence and threat modeling.
-In this post, I cover the key resources you need to know for effective threat intelligence and hunting, including real-world use cases and expert insights."
+In this post, I cover the key resources, techniques, and tools you need to know for effective threat intelligence and hunting, including real-world use cases."
 ---